Variant Detail Page¶

 - Gene - Gene name

 - Transcript ID – Most canonical transcripts have a blue info dot beside it.
-If there isn’t, it means there is no canonical transcript identified because the way it was annotated did not specify it was part of this same gene.
+If there is no dot, it means there is no canonical transcript identified because the way it was annotated did not specify it was part of the same gene.

 - NC Damage